Bgood524/Food-Price-ETL/README.md

 # Labor-Statistics-ETL
-Extract, Transform, Load of Food Prices
+Extract, Transform, Load of employment data such as liklihood of automation and salary data.

 Project Proposal: